Help

 Reinvesting in Java EE

 Seam is based on the Java EE platform.
 That's why reinvestment in Java EE standards is crucial to Seam's future.
 Many ideas which originated in the Seam ecosystem are being contributed back to the Java EE specification by Red Hat, being refined in the process.
 The most notable initiative is JSR-299: Java Context and Dependency Injection.
-This website is home of the reference implementation, Web Beans.
+This website is home of the reference implementation, Weld.
 Check out the development page to get involved.
 The Seam community also has lots of ideas for JSF 2.0 and JSF 2.1, so check out those pages to keep up with the proposals.